y2hlbg/ParticleSystem/README.md

   @Component({components: {
   }})

-  export default class home extends Vue {
+  export default class Home extends Vue {
     private mounted () {
       const container:HTMLElement = this.$refs.container
       this.GL = new ThreeWorld(container, this.endCallBack, this.setIndex)